victimsnino/ReactivePlusPlus/Readme.md

 If you are going to know more details about developing for RPP check [HACKING](HACKING.md) document.

 ## Note V2:
 Currently I'm working on RPP v2 (v2 branch).
 It follows "zero-overhead principle" and minimizes overhead during usage of RPP. v2 started from the scratch, so, each operator would be implemented from the scratch.
-Implementation status can be tracked [there](https://github.com/victimsnino/ReactivePlusPlus/blob/v2/docs/Implementation%20Status.md)
+Implementation status can be tracked in #324

 You still can use previous implementation.
 It placed in `v1` branch